-Even in private Christian preschool, kids talk about toys, clothes, parties, and shows!
+Even in private Christian preschool, kids talk about toys, clothes, parties, and TV shows!
 I would have preferred uniforms, even in 4K when my eldest daughter attended, so I didn’t have to talk about fashion with my daughter at that time.
 I’m glad she only went that one year.

 I want to protect my kids from this attitude of coveting what others have.
 If it means less of a social outlet, so be it.

 When something new comes in, something old goes out.

 Except books.
-We have 6 bookshelves bursting with homeschool material, literature, living books, and favorites.
-We have purged some lower quality books a few times and we have some in storage.
+We have 8ish bookshelves bursting with homeschool material, literature, living books, and favorite reads.
+(We have purged some lower quality books to make room for better ones.)

-We periodically do sweeps of the closets and homeschool room and toys to donate or sell – items that have been outgrown or are no longer used.
+We periodically do sweeps of the closets and homeschool room and toys to donate or sell – items that are outgrown or no longer used.

 My kids are growing and developing their own tastes and preferences.
 And I couldn’t be prouder of their choices.
 They are people with opinions.

 Liz’s handmedowns aren’t so much to Tori’s tastes, but Katie usually loves them.
-So, I honor my sweet Tori by purchasing her shirts that are more to her liking.
-Shoes aren’t a good thing to hand down, so we usually purchase new ones so my kids have healthy, pain-free feet.
+So, I honor my sweet Tori by purchasing her clothes that are more to her liking.
+Shoes aren’t a good thing to hand down, so we usually purchase new ones so my kids have healthy, pain-free feet as they grow.